Fellow, Urologic Oncology

 1Department of Urology, Weill Cornell/New-York Presbyterian Hospital, New York, NY, United States

-Methods: A large national hospital-based database (The National Cancer Database) was used to identify all patients from 2004 to 2016 with nonmetastatic UTUC with urothelial histology who underwent extirpative surgery in the form of either radical nephroureterectomy (RNU) or segmental ureterectomy (SU).
-Rates of LND were examined, with subgroup analysis performed based on high risk features (high grade tumor, tumor over 2cm, pT2-4 disease).
-Univariate linear regression and multivariate logistic regression was performed to identify clinical variables that predict LN yield.
+Methods: A large national hospital-based database (The National Cancer Database) was used to identify all patients from 2004 to 2016 with nonmetastatic UTUC with urothelial histology who underwent extirpative surgery (either RNU or SU).
+Patient factors and rates of LND were compared, with subgroup analysis performed based on high-risk features (high grade tumor, tumor over 2cm, pT2-4 disease).
+Kaplan-Meier methods and log-rank testing were used for survival analysis overall and across high-risk subgroups.

 Results: 30861 patients with UTUC were identified from 2004 to 2016 who underwent extirpative surgery.
 26153 (84.7%) of these patients underwent RNU, and 4708 (15.3%) underwent SU.
 SU patients were older, more likely to have surgery at an Academic/Research hospital, have lower cT, cN, pT, and pN stages, have pM0 disease, have low grade tumor, be done through open surgery, and have a higher rate of positive margins (p<0.001 for all) (Table 1).

 LND was more likely to be performed with SU (32.2%) vs. RNU (23.0%) (p<0.001).
 This was consistent across high grade tumors, tumors over 2cm, and pT2-3 disease (Table 2).
 When patients had a LND, SU had higher nodal yields, with a mean of 6.07 nodes and median of 4 nodes, vs RNU, with a mean of 5.69 nodes and median of 3 nodes.